Bradleyda932/DMARC-Project-Deliverable/README.md

 ---

 ### **Cleaning the Code**
 None of us had dealt with a dataset this large before, so we all agreed that cleaning was the first step.
 We did this separately, then combined our efforts into a Google Doc.
 This took up the first two weeks.
-Of course, we never stopped cleaning data when we encountered issues, so all of our files have elements of cleaning in them.
+We continued with the cleaning process as we encountered issues, so all of our files have elements of cleaning in them.

-The point of cleaning was to make the data more usable and universal (for example, using age instead of date of birth), but also more understandable to the audience.
+The point of cleaning was to make the data more usable and universal (for example, using age instead of date visited), but also more understandable to the audience.
 Some examples of things we changed include:

-* Added age using dob: age works better for trend analysis
+* Added age using the date the visitor attended: age works better for trend analysis
-* Added income brackets from annual income: makes it better for graphs
+* Added income bracket and federal poverty level bracket variables: worked better for visualizations
 * Removed lnm and housing type variables: lnm was too revealing and housing_type was repetitive with homelessness and housing_status
+* Removed nonsensical outliers and dealt with "Unknown" and "Not Selected" variables accordingly: This was done individually on each variable
 * Grouped pantry locations together: Instead of 90 locations, we grouped them into 17–20

 These additions greatly helped our early analysis of the data, and some made it into our final presentation (income_bracket).